 This infrastructure signage program is administered in partnership with provincial and territorial governments, municipal associations and other program delivery partners.

-Further to consultations with federal departments, provincial and territorial governments, and municipal associations, the new signage approach uses one multi-partner sign that is more informational in nature, providing key details about the project, as well as its benefits, cost and timelines.
+Further to consultations with federal departments, provincial and territorial governments, and municipal associations, the signage approach uses one multi-partner sign that is informational in nature, providing a visual representation of infrastructure investments including key details about the project as well as its cost.
 The sign must also display the logos of all funding partners.

 The designs include background graphics that reflect the diversity of Canada and link infrastructure investments to the development of vibrant, sustainable communities.